zappan/alfonso-collectible-cards-docs/architecture.md

 ### Frontend Stack

+The application is primarily intended for mobile use, but desktop accessibility is also important.
+To meet this requirement while keeping initial development lean, the first version will be built as a **Progressive Web Application (PWA)**.
+This approach enables support for both mobile and desktop platforms with a single codebase, reducing the total development effort and cost.

+PWAs provide a responsive design that works well across screen sizes and devices.
+On mobile, they can offer native-like features such as offline access, background synchronization, push notifications, and cross-platform compatibility, all without relying on app store distribution.

 Similar to the backend, any of the major contemporary frontend frameworks is suitable for this kind of application.
 We identified a preference for React-based frameworks during our research phase, and there are a few contenders in this space: React Router v7, Next.js and TanStack.

 Out of those three, it's hard to make a mistake.
 It boils down to what the dev team is most experienced with and comfortable using.
 Developer expertise matters the most when it comes to moving fast and delivering, as all of them are more than suitable for this type of application.

+As the product evolves, native iOS and Android apps may be considered, particularly if platform-specific features or performance needs arise that go beyond what PWAs can provide.

 -----